knail1/knail1.github.io/content/posts/papermod/landing-a-troubled-project/index.md

 ## The Framework: Two's a Company
 The CIO leadership team had thought it through.
 Along with the need for a total revamp for the product line, they also noticed material weakness in the technical program management.
 So they also assigned a senior Technical Program Manager, Sam Wingo, to partner with me.
 This was a brilliant call.
 Along with ensuring the technical aspects of the project were on sound footing, the program also desperately needed structure and clarity on measurable progress.

+### Setting up the partnership

 For big budget programs, a two-in-a-box technical and program leadership is essential.
 The reality is that there's typically a wide palette of players involved in these complex initiatives - internal delivery teams, external delivery partners, internal customers, executive leaders, infosec and technical operations teams, and so on.
 Interacting with all of them effectively requires a tag team with complementary skills.
-The optimal team dynamic here is a partnership of equals with no egos.
-Chemistry matters, though competent senior leaders are typically able to figure out how to work effectively with any personality type, so this usually isn't a major roadblock.
 What's crucial is that both leaders maintain strong opinions, lightly held.
 They must vigorously debate approaches, sometimes taking opposing sides just to test assumptions.
 In troubled projects where the clock is ticking, time is not on your side.
 You cannot afford to make wrong moves because there's no slack left in the timeline for course-correction.
 This is why stress testing solutions and approaches to problems prior to putting them in play is essential.
 This dual leadership approach excels at expanding the possibilities.
 These projects typically need to flex and pivot, perhaps multiple times.
 Assessing the situation, discussing options, and adapting becomes crucial.
 Having opinions from two seasoned leaders helps stretch the universe of possibilities and ensures the most optimal path is selected.
 Perhaps most importantly, you're not alone.
 Having a partner who is equally committed to winning gives you a feeling of strength.
 There's never a moment where you feel isolated - your partner is just a phone call away to talk through anything at all.
 Given the late stage this project was in, it needed exactly this combination.
 While a two-in-a-box approach at project inception might easily pair a product leader with an engineering leader, this troubled project required the TPM/Tech combo to provide the structural rigor that had been missing.

 ![regular](images/sam-and-i-2.png)

-### Setting up the partnership

 This was a team of equals with no egos.
 Chemistry mattered, though competent senior leaders are typically able to figure out how to work effectively with any personality type, so this usually isn't a major roadblock.
 We both knew there wasn't much time and every hour counted.
 For that purpose, we were always talking or texting adhoc, discussing issues as they came up.
 We would spend time preparing for major meetings, or discuss approaches to talk to certain stakeholder personalities, or sometimes just to vent to each other!